 For hosting your email on a different server you’ll need to use MX records.
 You can do this using your domain registrar’s interface but it’s easier in cPanel.

-You can either enter the MX records for Gmail manually or in case your provider gives you the option do it with one click.
-After doing this you’ll also require to add your domain to your Google apps account.
+You can either enter the MX records for Gmail manually or in case your provider gives you the option to do it with one click.
+After doing this you’ll also require to add your domain to your google apps account.

 For checking where your domain is resolving use whatsmyDNS.
 This allows you to track where the different aspects of our domain, including A record, name servers, CNAME and MX are resolving.
 It’ll display you any difference in different parts of the world which can be interesting for tracking when you’ve just made changes.
 It will also help you identify any problems.